Nivalyx/osu-wiki/news/2023/2023-12-03-osu-indonesia-presents-ascaveth-invitational-tournament-2023.md

 If you're in Indonesia, you're also able to support the tournament by purchasing exclusive merchandises featuring the official mascot of the event, Stella Eirua.

-Check out the trailer for the tournament below:
+, or check out the following short trailer for the merchandise line:

 <div align="center">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/3J8BuScGRSY" frameborder="0" allowfullscreen></iframe>